RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Builder.md

 ```

 #### Hints
-A common cause of failures is loading the same file twice, which will result in two different builders that do not share their types.
+A common cause of unexpected errors being thrown is loading the same file twice, which will result in two different builders that do not share their types.
 Always use a single builder instead:

 ```js
 var builder = ProtoBuf.loadProtoFile("./my.proto");